-and the Q_2 stream is sent either for separate storage, back to the GDCM, or for further processing in the inner fuel loop.
+(PEGs).
+The PEGs are sent for storage, and the Q_2 stream is sent either for separate storage, back to the GDCM, or for further processing in the inner fuel loop.

 - Isotope Rebalancing and Protium Removal (IRPR): This system block removes unwanted protium and rebalances the ratio of tritium to deuterium in the inner fuel loop.
 The unwanted protium stream is sent to the outer fuel loop, whilst the rebalanced tritium and deuterium streams are sent for storage or reuse in the fuel cycle. - Fuel Storage System: This group includes the system blocks 'Deuterium Supply' and 'Hydrogen Storage.'
 The system blocks in this group all provide long or short-term storage of fuel.
-Short term storage may include storage vessels (isotopes stored as gas). - Exhaust Detritiation System (EDS): This system removes any remaining tritium from matter that will be released beyond the fuel cycle. - Water Detritiation Systems (WDS): This block removes tritium from various water and gas sources. - Coolant Purification System (CPS): This system removes the migrated tritium from the breeder coolant system and sends it to the outer fuel cycle.
-The technology used for this system will depend upon the breeder blanket technology chosen. - Isotope Separation System (ISS): Numerous outer loop fuel cycle systems will create mixed Q2 streams; the ISS system block will create purified isotope outlet streams; some of these will be through stack release.
+Short term storage may include storage vessels (isotopes stored as gas) - Exhaust Detritiation System (EDS): This system removes any remaining tritium from matter that will be released beyond the fuel cycle. - Water Detritiation Systems (WDS): This block removes tritium from various water and gas sources. - Coolant Purification System: This system removes the migrated tritium from the breeder coolant system and sends it to the outer fuel cycle.
+The technology used for this system will depend upon the breeder blanket technology chosen. - Isotope Separation: Numerous outer loop fuel cycle systems will create mixed Q2 streams; the ISS system block will create purified isotope outlet streams; some of these will be through stack release.

 The torus, individual torus injection systems, and the tritium conditioning system are not included in this analysis.
 The torus bypass is included in the pumping group for PIE consideration only.
 The bypass is required because the DEMO plant will operate in two modes: generation mode and dwell mode.
-Dwell mode occurs when fusion is paused for a short period but auxiliary systems must keep running to avoid shutdown procedures.
-Such systems include the pumping systems and the tritium fuel cycle.